 - Respond professionally, and remember the age-old adage: The customer’s always right.

-- Consider using third-party technology for restaurant brand monitoring.
+- Consider using third-party technology for restaurant brand management.
 It can scan for comments both inside and outside your own channels, as well as giving you a broad view of feedback trends.

 - Listen.
 If your customers are telling you there’s a problem, it very well may be true.